8 minute read

 Expired domains are the domain names (URL) of websites that have gone defunct.
-Over their life most sites attract a certain number of links from other websites.
-When a site goes out of business or the domain is cancelled for any reason - such as non-payment, the domain is then available for purchase along with all of the inbound links it has accumulated over time.
+Over their life, most sites attract a certain number of links from other websites.
+When a site goes out of business or the domain is canceled for any reason - such as non-payment, the domain is then available for purchase along with all of the inbound links it has accumulated over time.
 Most people buy expired domains in order to redirect traffic and link power to another website in the hope that the extra links will help the target domain rise in Google search results.

 How can expired domains be used for SEO?